 • Social Media Posts –

-1. Mention by Technology Association of Georgia’s Data Science & Analytics Society on social media
+1. Mention by Technology Association of Georgia’s Data Science & AI Society on social media

 2. Mention by INFORMS Analytics Society on social media, email, and/or other platform